AY2324S1-CS2113-T17-1/tp/docs/UserGuide.md

 **Parameters:**

-- INDEX: Index of the diet entry (positive integer).
+* INDEX: Index of the diet entry (positive integer).
-- Parameters as in `add-diet`.
+* See [adding diets](#-adding-diets) for the other parameters.

 **Examples:**

-- `edit-diet 1 calories/500 protein/20 carb/50 fat/10 datetime/2021-09-01 06:00` Edits the first diet entry.
+* `edit-diet 1 calories/500 protein/20 carb/50 fat/10 datetime/2021-09-01 06:00` Edits the first diet entry.
-- `edit-diet 1 protein/215` Edits the first diet entry to have 215mg of protein.
+* `edit-diet 1 protein/215` Edits the first diet entry to have 215mg of protein.

 *Note: Find the index of your diet entry in the listing section.*